HAS-Tools-Fall2021/homework-jschlottman2/assignment_3/Schlottman_HW3.md

 ## Week3 - 9/07/2021
 ### *Schlottman_HW3.md*
 ### Assignment Summary:
-To make reasonable forecast estimates I made changes to the provided .py starter code and simply changed elements within the for loop in order to impose conditions to meet the criteria of each question..
+ #To make reasonable forecast estimates I made changes to the provided .py starter code and simply changed elements within the for loop in order to impose conditions to meet the criteria of each question.
 I also utilized Conditional statements and functions such as the len() to measure values and boolean expressions to note the analysis period and flow intensity.
 This is how I formed estimates for my 1 and 2-week predictions for the forecasting of the stream discharge values in cubic feet per second (cfs).

 ### Assignment Questions:
 > #1.
 Describe the variables flow, year, month, and day.
 What type of objects are they?
 What data types are they composed of?
 How long are they?

-flow, year, month and day are variables within the list created in the starter code.
+ #flow, year, month and day are variables within the list created in the starter code.
 All are known as the object type called "numbers" where flow is a float, and year, month, and day are integers.
 All have a length of 11,945 values.
 All have data types of list.

 > #2.
 How many times was the daily flow greater than your prediction in the month of September (express your answer in terms of the total number of times and as a percentage)?